saurabh222007/Typing-Test/README.md

 # Typing-Test
-Python code,
+Python code

-Very Simple typing test via python (only code)
+Very Simple typing test projects for all languages (only code)